redtexts/texts/dauve_1979_critique_situationist_international.md

-One of the natural channels of this evolution is the university, since the apparatus of which it is a part backs a considerable part of the research on the modernization of capitaL Official "revolutionary" thought is the scouting party of capital.
+One of the natural channels of this evolution is the university, since the apparatus of which it is a part backs a considerable part of the research on the modernization of capital.
+Official "revolutionary" thought is the scouting party of capital.
 Thousands of appointed functionaries criticize capitalism from every direction.